 “Do you see similarities between vv.
 34-35 and the way Paul communicated in vv.
 27-28 and vv.
 29-33?”

 Mary: “Yes!
 I see it.
-He uses sigato and references (a) a specific way, (b) a particular circumstance, and (c) an alternative.”
+Paul uses sigato and references (a) a specific way, (b) a particular circumstance, and (c) an alternative.”

 Julie: “I see it has the same elements, too.
-But in the first two situations, Paul tells them to speak, but in vv.
+But in the first two situations, Paul says “should speak,” but in vv.
 34-35, Paul does not say to speak.
 So, isn’t that different?”

 Kim: “Notice that the verses in the first two situations say ‘be silent’ (v.
 28 for tongues, v.
 30 for prophecy) just like v.
-34 says ‘be silent’ for this third situation in vv.
-34-35.
+34 says ‘be silent’ for this third situation.
 We realize that ‘be silent’ means to be silent relative to the specific way referenced in both of those first two situations (and not for other ways).”

 vv.
 34-35 is About Married Women